 Faster and better is not enough

 “When they scale up the applications, they see, ‘Hey, we are doing stuff fast and having the practices, but we are not getting the business benefit.’
 Then they graduate to Zone Three.”
 This is where DevOps becomes more refined and several fundamental shifts may occur.
 The easy wins of better tooling and even cultural shifts and engineering practices can’t take the client over the finish line.
-They must be ready to dig in and make some more fundamental changes to their application portfolio and infrastructure.
+They must be ready to dig in and make some more fundamental changes to their application portfolio, tools inventory and infrastructure.

 “They decide to rearchitect the applications for the cloud and microservices, container orchestration, and so on.”
 Such changes can entail making a substantial investment of time, money, training, and other resources to allow an organization to fully leverage DevOps.
 But it’s the phase when it all begins to pay off.
 In Zone Three, “That’s when they start getting the real agility and benefits of DevOps.”